By using this site, you agree that we may store and access cookies on your device. You can find out more and set your own preferences here.

 Statutory Inspection of Anglican and Methodist Schools (SIAMS)

 As a Church of England School, the work of Bishop Perowne is overseen and regularly inspected by SIAMS.
-The last inspection took place in May 2012, in which the school was graded as outstanding in all categories.
+The last inspection took place in July 2018, in which the school was graded as Good overall with Leadership and Management graded as Outstanding.
 The full SIAMS report can be found here.